Leah is a follower of the 21-Day Fix. She works in mental health.

 - While the veggies are sautéing, boil water for the noodles.
 Once the water comes to a boil, turn off the heat and place the noodle cakes into the water for about 2-3 minutes.
 Drain and rinse with cold water.

-- Add the mushrooms, the rest of the coconut aminos, the ginger and the chili paste, and turn the heat down to medium low.
+- Add the mushrooms, the rest of the coconut aminos, the ginger, and the chili paste.
+Turn the heat down to medium low.

 - Add the spinach to the skillet and mix until the spinach wilts.
 Serve and enjoy!

 I love garnishing foods.
 It adds a little hint of extra flavor and a pop of color and texture.
 Some garnish ideas I thought of are:

 - A sprinkle of crushed red pepper flakes for some heat.

 - A dash of hot sauce for some extra kick.